 Community Studio: Sculpture / Wednesday, August 9th

 Clermont County is famous for its “Clermont clay,” which exists in large concentrations in the soil of the area.
 The clay bears heavily on how everyone from the average resident to the farmer lives on and interacts with the land.
 Hillary recalls finding clay deposits while exploring the creek near her childhood home and using the clay to make small pinch pots.
 We felt getting to know this abundant natural material would be a fitting way to end the summer.
 We began our Community Studio: Sculpture class by discussing Clermont County’s rich historical past.

-A number of Native American peoples called this area home, including the Shawnee, Miami, Lenape, Delaware, Mingo, Ottawa, Cherokee, and Wyandot.
+A number of indigenous peoples called this area home, including the Shawnee, Miami, Lenape, Delaware, Mingo, Ottawa, Cherokee, and Wyandot.
 The last Native American village in the county was located two miles south of Marathon in Jackson Township, along the mouth of Grassy Run on the East Fork of the Little Miami River.
 The Wyandot lived there until 1811.

 For the sake of our lesson, we focused on the Hopewell culture, which flourished between roughly A.D.
 1 to A.D.
 500.